I want to represent YOU on the Carrolton City Council.

 “We the people of the Unites States, in Order to form a more perfect Union, establish Justice, insure domestic Tranquility, provide for the common defense, promote the general welfare, and secure the Blessings of Liberty to ourselves and our Posterity, do ordain and establish the Constitution of the United States…” (Preamble of the U.S. Constitution)

 I am fiercely independent, and beholden to no interest group.
 I answer only to Carrollton’s residents, our valued businesses and, of course, our city’s employees.
-I would strictly adhere to the spirit and letter of the two-term limit as stipulated in our charter.
-My creativity would be vested in finding innovative solutions to the problems our city faces and not in finding loopholes to run for a third term.
 My vision for Carrollton is to be the city of choice where people and businesses proudly call home and where the diversity of our communities is reflected in their local government.
 All voices must be heard because diversity matters.
 I am ready to routinely invite fresh and diverse perspectives from our diverse communities and serve all of Carrollton’s residents and stakeholders.

 Like many people in Carrollton, I am also an immigrant, and it is my privilege to call America home, to call Texas home, to call Carrollton home.
 I have sown deep roots in this community, and it is time I stand up, answer the call of duty, and serve the people of my community.